elylucas/nest-ngconf/Guide.md

 npx nest g service missions
 ```

-This will create a Nest service file at `src/server/app/missions/missions.service.ts`
+This creates a Nest service file at `src/server/app/missions/missions.service.ts`.

-> When you create a service through the Nest CLI, it will automatically be added to the list of providers in the main `app.module.ts` module, so you won't need to do it yourself.
+> When you create a service through the Nest CLI, it automatically adds it to the list of providers in the main `app.module.ts` module, so you won't need to do it yourself.

-In this service class, we will make use of the `MissionsRepository`, which is a class provided already as a part of the base solution.
-The purpose of this class is to provide a "fake" database for us to use so we don't have to go through setting one up.
+In this service class, we make use of the `MissionsRepository`, which is already provided as a part of the base solution.
+The purpose of this class is to provide a "fake" database for us to use, so we don't have to go through setting one up.
 The specifics of this class are outside the scope of this workshop.

 Update the `MissionsService` class to inject `MissionsRepository` and get back a list of Missions: